 Exit rows might seem appealing due to the extra legroom, but the seats there might have limited recline to ensure access to the exits in case of an emergency.
 This area of the plane may also tend to be colder.
 Bulkhead seats are often popular with families that have young children, so they may be noisier.

 If possible, get a window seat.
 It will give not only give you access to a great view but also get you out of the way of the other passengers in your row, so you won’t be bothered each time they need to go to the bathroom.
 You will also have something to lean against – and have some control over the window shade.

-3. Invest in noise-cancelling headphones or earplugs
+3. Invest in noise-canceling headphones or earplugs

 You can minimize the noise around you by selecting the right seat, but the truth is, you may not be able to escape it completely.
-Which is why many frequent flyers recommend investing in noise-cancelling headphones.
+This is why many frequent flyers recommend investing in noise-canceling headphones.
 This way you will be able to block out most – if not all – ambient noise and be able to fall asleep faster.
 If you like, you can even listen to soft music, nature sounds or anything else that helps you fall asleep.

 4. Bring your own blanket and pillow

 Temperature is one of the most important factors that will determine how well you sleep on a plane – and a blanket is your key to staying warm.